ckeditor/ckeditor5/docs/installation/integrations/react.md

 #### Installing missing dependencies

-Before you start modifying the webpack configuration, first install some CKEditor 5 dependencies that you will need:
+Before you start modifying the webpack configuration, first install some CKEditor&nbsp;5 dependencies that you will need:

 ```bash
 yarn add \